department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/UX/Foundations/Accessibility/a11y-checklist-ux-designers.md

 ---
-title: Checklist for UX Designers
+title: Checklist for UX designers
 ---

-# Accessibility Checklist for UX Designers
+# Accessibility checklist for UX designers

 ## **Adaptable UI**
 An adaptable user interface (UI) works for everyone.
 Someone’s screen size or text settings should never stop them from seeing and using anything.